How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 If you are an Alien Resident Certificate or an exchange student, you still have to click Standard Application.

 If you are a tourist from other countries, you can click Foreign Advanced Application.
-The difference is that Jiujiu Hut will preserve a certain number of beds to ensure they can arrange their travel in advance.
+The difference is that Jiujiu Cabin will preserve a certain number of beds to ensure they can arrange their travel in advance.

 No Need to Apply for the Police Mountain Entry Permit